 When was the last time you actually pretended to be a customer, subscribed to your own product or service and actually used it to achieve the objectives that you set out to achieve?

 If you have not tried that then you should.
-One of the best ways to understand customer experience is to try being a customer yourself.
+One of the best ways to understand the customer experience is to try being a customer yourself.

-A lot of people build products that they would never use on themselves.
+A lot of people build products that they would never use themselves.
 How legitimate is your product as a solution to a problem?